scribe-org/Scribe-Android/README.md

 # Supported Languages [`⇧`](#contents) <a id="supported-languages"></a>

 Scribe's goal is functional, feature-rich keyboards for all languages.
 Check [Scribe-Data/Data](https://github.com/scribe-org/Scribe-Data/tree/main/Data) for queries for currently supported languages and those that have substantial data on [Wikidata](https://www.wikidata.org/).
-Also see the [`new keyboard`](https://github.com/scribe-org/Scribe-Android/issues?q=is%3Aissue+is%3Aopen+label%3A%22new+keyboard%22) label in the [Issues](https://github.com/scribe-org/Scribe-Android/issues) for keyboards that are currently in progress or being discussed, and [suggest a new keyboard](https://github.com/scribe-org/Scribe-Android/issues/new?assignees=&labels=new+keyboard&template=new_keyboard.yml&title=Add+%3Clanguage%3E+keyboard) if you don't see it being worked on already!

 The following table shows the supported languages and the amount of data available for each on [Wikidata](https://www.wikidata.org/):